mcruzdev/oss/content/posts/2025-01-02-demo/index.md

 👀 **›** _Switch to the browser and see the change, Live reload should be real quick._

-**Note**: Styles and script changes are way faster to be loaded, I am currently working on making the page changes way faster too.

 The `layout: default` is the template which will wrap this page content, they are defined in `template/layouts/` but we will see that later.

 The content part is in html (because it a `.html` file), it is pretty straightforward.
 You can see how pagination on posts happens.